bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/sendtoaddress.md

 *Example from Bitcoin Core 0.10.0*

-Spend 0.1 bitcoins to the address below with the comment "sendtoadress example" and the comment-to "Nemo From Example.com":
+Spend 0.1 bitcoins to the address below with the comment "sendtoaddress example" and the comment-to "Nemo From Example.com":

 {% highlight bash %}